top of page

 Co-Founder Andrew Meyers has dedicated over 30 years to high school and college education, specializing in urban history, college guidance and experiential learning.
 Andrew taught and served in leadership for 23 years at the Ethical Culture Fieldston School, one of the NY area's finest independent schools, where he was History Department Chair, Interdisciplinary Studies Director, College Counselor, history teacher, and Founding Director of the City Semester Program.
 For 8 years at "City Sem," a renowned urban semester program, he supervised a team of 6 teachers working with 30 students, exploring NYC though expeditionary learning.
 Later, as Chair of Education Design and Head of Experiential Learning at the Whittle School & Studios, he designed and implemented the core educational program for a growing network of global schools dedicated to educational innovation and ethical citizenship, working on campuses in NY, Washington DC, and China.
 Andrew has taught at Columbia University, Connecticut College and Empire State College.
 He is a graduate of Princeton, Yale and Columbia Universities, with degrees in history, architecture and urbanism.

 Since moving to NYC in 2018 Nico (they/he) has held a passion for the city’s urban space and institutions.
-Before joining LCP, Nico’s work spanned issues touching on environmentalism, houselessness, education, and the arts at incredible organizations such as the Trust for Public Land and the Metropolitan Museum of Art.
+Before joining LCP, Nico’s work spanned issues touching on environmentalism, houselessness, education, and the arts.
 Nico is an NYU graduate, where they majored in Public Policy and double minored in Studio Art and Art History.
 His courses focused on the intersections of politics and art particularly through the lens of queerness, class, and environmental justice.
-As Program Associate for LCP, Nico is excited to engage in radical reimaginings for how a city’s landscape and institutions can work to serve its residents.
+As Program Associate for LCP, Nico enjoys engaging in radical reimaginings for how a city’s landscape and institutions can work to serve its residents.

 LEADERSHIP